Think Systemically

 Introduction to Systems Thinking

-Daniel H. Kim's comprehensive yet concise primer on systems thinking will help you to learn the language and tools you need to start applying systems thinking principles and practices in your own organisation.
+Daniel H. Kim's comprehensive primer on systems thinking can help you to learn the language and tools you need to start applying systems thinking principles and practices in your own organisation.
 This resource provides a high level explanation of systems thinking, discusses the defining characteristics and behaviour of a system, explores examples of how to manage systems, and introduces common and helpful tools such as the iceberg model.
 This an excellent starting point for any change agent or thought leader who wants to become better acquainted with the fundamentals of systems thinking.

 What is Systems Thinking?